alvarezloaiciga/webchat/docs/README.md

 # Quiq Web Chat
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-> ** Welcome to Chat, Quiq's easy-to-use, highly-extendable webchat client built for the modern age. **
+> ** Welcome to Chat, Quiq's easy-to-use, highly-extendable Web Chat client built for the modern age. **

 ## Quiq Start

-### Enabling Webchat on your Tenant
+### Enabling Web Chat on your Tenant

-To enable Webchat on your Quiq tenant, please reach out to your Quiq representative.
+Web Chat is setup is on a per-contact point basis.
 This will need to be done before chat can function on your site.
+To enable Web Chat for a contact point, go to the **Quiq Admin UI**, select **Contact Points** on the left-hand side, then select a contact point you wish to edit.
+Next, under **Platform Specific Settings**, toggle the **Web Chat Enabled** switch to the "on" position.
+Web Chat is now enabled on that contact point.

 ### Adding chat to your page